tasesmuemils/100DaysOfCode/README.md

 #day 6 10.01.20166
 I have added few changes, error message and colors.
 My first real program is ready.
 WUUHUUUU!
 Code is updated.
+As i have finished my text game and my first program, I will continue reading with "Learn Python The Hardway" book.